theroyalwedesign/interfacevision.github.com/index.md

 <div class="featurette">
   <img class="featurette-image pull-left" src="../assets/img/iPadMockupVision-542x424.png">
   <h2 class="featurette-heading">Step 2. <span class="muted">You Hook Up The Parts</span></h2>
-  <p class="lead">You hook up parts, using our visual object language and framework, to solve your business specific problem.
-That's it.
-There is <strong>no need</strong> to code and compile.
-You no longer need to debug or test because the programs you create area always running.
-That means immediate feedback to any changes you make.
-Which means much faster turn around times.</p>
+  <p class="lead">You hook up parts, using our visual object language and framework, to solve your business specific problems.
+That's it.</p>
+  <p class="lead">There is <strong>no need</strong> to code, compile, debug or test because the programs you create area always running.
+Always running allows you to get immediate feedback to any changes you make.
+This allows faster turn around times.</p>
   <p class="lead">Creating an online service?
 No problem.
 Our environment is being designed from the ground up to work seamlessly in the cloud.</p>
 </div>